yasser-abbasi-git/tfmodule-hostedzone-and-dns/README.md

 # Terraform Module for Creating Hosted Zone and DNS entries

 ## Introduction
-I should myself using the exact same code in my POC repositories for creating a hosted zone and DNS entries for the domains used my the POCs.
-Following the DRY (**D**on't **R**epeat **Y**ourself) principle, I moved the code to a separate module and updated my repositories to use ts module instead.
+I found myself using the exact same code in my POC repositories for creating a hosted zone and DNS entries for the domains used my the POCs.
+Following the DRY (**D**on't **R**epeat **Y**ourself) principle, I moved the code to a separate module and updated my repositories to use this module instead.

 ## Variables
 This Terraform module expects the following variables are set: